 This sea scooter by Aquarobotman offers a number of great features that any serious diver or ocean user will love.
 The powerful scooter can last for up to 100 minutes, allowing you to enjoy long distances and a solid dive session.
 Combined with its 1.8m/s fast speed and 50m depth, you can explore the ocean like never before.

 This sea scooter has a large removable battery on top and can be easily controlled with one or two hand operation.
 One of the cool things about this unit is its modular design.
-This allows you to attach two of these sea scooters together for an enhanced experience.
+This allows you to attach two of these water scooters together for an enhanced experience.

 This scooter has three different camera mounts, allowing you to do multidirectional shooting underwater.
 It is also designed to be eco-friendly as not to disturb any creatures under the sea, or create any kind of pollution.
 The propellor is safely protected beneath a plastic covering, making this model easier to cruise around with.